-The California Independent System Operator Corporation (ISO) has issued a statewide Flex Alert that calls for voluntary electricity conservation from 2 p.m. to 9 p.m. today, Tuesday, August 29, 2017.
+Due to high temperatures in California and most of the western U.S., the California Independent System Operator Corporation (ISO) has issued a statewide Flex Alert that calls for voluntary electricity conservation, effective from 5 p.m. to 9 p.m. today.

-Consumers are urged to conserve electricity especially during the late afternoon when air conditioners typically are at peak use.
-Consumers can help avoid power interruptions by turning off all unnecessary lights, using major appliances before 2 p.m. and after 9 p.m., and setting air conditioners to 78 degrees or higher.
+Consumers are urged to conserve electricity especially during the late afternoon and evening when air conditioners typically are at peak use.
+Consumers can help avoid power interruptions by turning off all unnecessary lights, using major appliances before 5 p.m. and after 9 p.m., and setting air conditioners to 78 degrees or higher.

 For more electricity conservation tips, visit the ISO’s Flex Alert website at http://www.flexalert.org/save-energy.